tufts-ml/extrapolating-classifier-accuracy-to-larger-datasets/README.md

 To use our Gaussian process to predict classifier accuracy on larger datasets given small pilot data  see `notebooks/demo.ipynb`.

 ##### Initializing our Gaussian process
-After initializing our Gaussian proccess train the model until convergence.

 ```python
 likelihood = gpytorch.likelihoods.GaussianLikelihood()